austindriggs/homelab/README.md

 # Austin's Homelab

-My apartment-lab (really just a NAS) documentation.
-Hopefully one day with config files and such.
+My apartment-lab documentation; hopefully one day with config files and such.

 Goals:
 - Sync and backup files, (my and my parents) pictures/videos, and projects.
-- Document the things and processes I'm doing:  It would be nice for someone to be able to understand how to access and maintain my things, or even replicate it.
+- Document the things and processes I'm doing:  It would be nice for someone to be able to understand how to access and maintain my homelab, or even (roughly) replicate it.

 ## DEVICES